 Check if you're due a tax rebate

 If, during the past four years, you've had the wrong tax code, you may be due a tax rebate.
-HMRC says at least four million employees are due this rebate...
-BUT over a million may need to pay more.
+HMRC says up to four million employees are due this rebate...
+BUT around two million may need to pay more.

 How much?
 It all depends on how wrong your banding was, but it can range from tens of pounds to thousands.
 One forum user has managed to claim over £5,000 because HMRC was deducting for a company car and medical insurance he'd never had.

 How do I do it?
 Read the Tax Code Checker guide and tool to work out if your code is correct, then contact HMRC.
-However, if you think you've overpaid in the past, just contact HMRC more on how to do this in the guide.
+If you think you've overpaid in the past, again, just contact HMRC.
+More on how to do this in the guide.

 Reclaim phone credit & more

-If you've switched TV, mobile, broadband or phone providers in the last six years, there's a very real chance you're owed a little cash and can get it back at speed.
+If you've switched TV, mobile, broadband or phone providers in the last six years, there's a very real chance you're owed a little cash.
+You can get it back at speed.

 How much?
 This isn't going to make you rich, but may give you a handy little boost.
-One forumite was amazed when they got £144 back from TalkTalk, but generally amounts have been lower.
+One forumite was amazed to get £144 back from TalkTalk, but generally amounts have been lower.

-If you've got or had a loan, credit or store card with Payment Protection Insurance (PPI) you may be able to reclaim £1,000s and for FREE.
+If you've got or had a loan, credit or store card with payment protection insurance (PPI), you may be able to reclaim £1,000s, and for FREE.
 Banks lost in court after years of systemically mis-selling PPI.
-Now they've put over £10 billion aside to paid back money wrongly taken from their customers.
+Now they've put over £18 billion aside to pay back money wrongly taken from their customers.

 How much?
-Some success stories have reported getting back over £8,000, including interest, on a £40,000 loan.
-However, as ever it depends on each individual circumstance and what you were charged.
+We regularly see success stories of over £10,000.
+However, as ever, it depends on each individual circumstance and what you were charged.
+The average payout's around £3,000.

 Find lost assets